 15.1.
-Accommodations are collaborative efforts between students, faculty and Disability Access accommodations.
+Accommodations are collaborative efforts between students, faculty and Disability Access Services (DAS) with accommodations approved through DAS are responsible for contacting the faculty member in charge of the course prior to or during the first week of the term to discuss accommodations.
 Students who believe they are eligible for accommodations but who have not yet obtained approval through DAS should contact DAS immediately at (541) 7374098 (USA).